awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-cmaf-manifest.md

 1. \(Optional\) For **Playlist window duration**, type the total duration \(in seconds\) of the manifest\.

 1. \(Optional\) Use the following fields to dictate how MediaPackage processes SCTE\-35 messages from the input stream\.
-For more information, see [SCTE\-35 Message Options in AWS Elemental MediaPackage](scte.md)\.
+For more information, see [SCTE\-35 message options in AWS Elemental MediaPackage](scte.md)\.

    1. \(Optional\) In **Ad markers**, choose how ad markers are included in the packaged content\.